Why You Should Get Your Commercial or Industrial Roof Inspected This Spring

 There is also the possibility of ice dams forming on your commercial roof.

 An ice dam is a ridge of ice that forms at the edge of a roof and prevents melting snow (water) from draining off the roof.
-Ice dams can rip off gutters or cause water leakage through the ceiling if not taken care of in time.
+Ice dams can rip off gutters or cause water to leak through the ceiling if not addressed in time.

 Whether you realize it or not, winter can be disastrous to a commercial roof.

-Over the winter months, snow, ice, and freezing temperatures cause significant damage to commercial roofs, including cracks, leaks, and other issues that can compromise the structural integrity of the building.
+Over the winter months, snow, ice, and freezing temperatures can cause significant damage to commercial roofs, including cracks, leaks, and other issues that compromise the building’s structural integrity.

 As temperatures begin to rise, here are four reasons you need to schedule a spring-time commercial roof inspection, saving you time and money over your roof’s life.